yhlleo/DeepCrack/README.md

 |`test_img`|RGB images for testing|
 |`test_lab`|binary annotation for testing images|

-An brief overview of our crack detection dataset:
+A brief overview on our crack detection dataset:

 ![](./figures/dataset-overview.jpg)

+ - **Citation:**

+If you use this dataset for your research, please cite our paper:

+// TODO